Clients Retiring This Summer? Remember This Important Step

 Whether your client chooses Original Medicare or Medicare Advantage, they’ll have fixed and variable costs.
 Fixed costs are their monthly premiums, whereas variable costs are their out-of-pocket costs.
 For example, if a client will pay 20% of a medical service, this cost varies depending on the total cost of the service.

 Another cost to consider, for both Original Medicare and Medicare Advantage, is the IRMAA surcharge.
 The income-related monthly adjustment amount (IRMAA) is based on the client’s tax filing status, the current year’s adjustment amount, and their modified adjusted gross income from two years prior.
-For example, to calculate your client’s 2023 IRMAA, which is added to the base premiums, the Social Security Administration (SSA) will look at their tax return from 2021.
-In 2023, the standard base monthly premium for Part B is $164.90 and scales up from that amount based on income.
-The base premium for Part D depends on the plan chosen by your client and IRMAA adds a minimum of an extra $12.20 per month.
+For example, to calculate your client’s 2024 IRMAA, which is added to the base premiums, the Social Security Administration (SSA) will look at their tax return from 2022.
+In 2024, the standard base monthly premium for Part B is $174.70 and increases based on the income band that your client falls within.
+For Part D, your client will pay their chosen plan’s premium plus their associated income adjustment.

 Lastly, you and your client will want to sit down and answer these questions together (most of these will apply to Medicare Advantage plans, but they’re still helpful to go through either way):